MarkMichon1/BitGlitter-Python/README.md

 ### Contributing

+**Let me know of your ideas and suggestions!**  There are many directions this technology can go in, and with enough interest your ideas can be future additions to this core library (as well as the desktop app).

-Join my Discord server and say hi:
+Heres my Discord server, feel free to drop in and say hi:

 **https://discord.gg/t9uv2pZ**